jonathan-sh/measurement-convert/README.md

 }
 ```

-## Adding a New Conversion Function:
+## Adding a New Conversion Function

 To introduce a new conversion function, follow these steps: